Georges Danton: 1792

+He did intervene, however, in protecting Roland and Brissot from an arrest warrant from the Supervisory Committee of the Commune on 4 September, opposing Marat by having the mandates removed, and was complicit in the escape of Adrien Duport, Talleyrand, and Charles de Lameth.
 On 6 September, he was elected by his section, "Théâtre Français", to be a deputy for the convention, gathering on 22 September.
 Danton remained a member of the ministry, although holding both positions simultaneously was illegal.
 Danton, Robespierre, and Marat were accused of forming a triumvirate.
 On 26 September, Danton was forced to give up his position in the government; he stepped down on 9 October.

-At the end of October, he defended Robespierre in the convention on charges of establishing a dictatorship.
+At the new National Convention on 4 October 1792, Danton proposed to declare that the fatherland was no longer in danger, asking only to renounce extreme measures.
+He measured the risks posed to the Revolution by fratricidal quarrels between Republicans.
+He preached conciliation and calls the Assembly several times to "holy harmony".
+“It was in vain that we complained to Danton about the Girondine faction", wrote Robespierre, "he maintained that there was no faction there and that everything was the result of vanity and personal animosities".
+But the attacks from the Girondins concentrated on him, Marat and Robespierre—the “triumvirs”—accused of aspiring to dictatorship.
+Danton defends Robespierre at the end of October by declaring that "all those who talk about the Robespierre faction are, in my eyes, either prejudiced men or bad citizens", but dissociates himself from Marat by pronouncing "I don't like the individual Marat.
+I say frankly that I have experiences his temperament: he is volcanic, cantankerous and unsociable."
+The Girondins attacked Danton for his management of the secret funds of the Ministry of Justice.
+Roland, Minister of the Interior, scrupulously gave his accounts but Danton would not.
+Harassed by Brissot, he only escaped through weariness of the Convention and for months the Girondins shouted “And the accounts?" to interrupt him at the podium.
+Meanwhile, his influence began to decline in favor of Robespierre as the real leader of the Mountain.

+1793

 On 10 February 1793, while Danton was on a mission in Belgium, his wife died while giving birth to their fourth child, who also died.
+Robespierre sent Danton a message.
 Danton was so affected by their deaths that he recruited the sculptor Claude André Deseine and, a week after Charpentier's death, brought him to Sainte-Catherine cemetery to exhume her body and execute a plaster bust of her appearance.